 History of the Holy Sepulchre

 Being a typical tomb to Jerusalem in early Roman times, the site was probably part of a cemetery outside the city.
 The hill of crucifixion (Golgotha) and Tomb of Jesus were identified in the early 4th century and confirmed by the Empress, Helena Augusta.
-Within the next decade, a mass scale church complex was built over it, with an entrance from the main street of the city (the Cardo).
+Within the next decade, a mass scale church complex was built over it, with an entrance from the main street of the city (the Cardo Maximus).
 Completed and opened in 335 CE, the church was modified several times over the course of time.
 In the 11th Century, Muslims attempted to turn part of the church into a mosque.
 This was one of the reasons the Crusades came to the Holy Land.
 The Crusaders gave the church much of its current shape.
 Today, its maintenance is split between 6 different Christian denominations.

-Visiting the Holy Sepulchre
+Touring the Holy Sepulchre

 For many Christians, a visit to the Holy Sepulchre is the culmination of their pilgrimage to the Holy Land.
 The lines to touch the Golgotha and to enter the Tomb of Jesus can be long, as the space inside is very limited.
 According to Assyriac tradition, there is a secret tunnel beneath the tomb, but it has never been shown to visitors or even scholars.
 The church is also known for its daily Processions, preserving centuries old liturgical traditions of different Christian communities.

+Additional points of interest in the church are the Stone of Unction, the Tomb of Joseph of Arimathea, the Chapel of the finding of the Cross, and the anecdote of the Immovable Ladder.
 The church also bears the last five stations of the “Stations of the Cross” or “Via Dolorosa“.
 It is especially recommended to join the Franciscan procession along these stations every Friday afternoon.

 When is Best Time to Visit the Site?